Steve Menzies

 He joined the Bradford Bulls in the Super League from the 2009 season.

 Menzies was a noted defender, but is best known as the most prolific try scoring forward in rugby league.
-His total of 180 tries is third in Australian first grade rugby league, behind former North Sydney and Manly player Ken Irvine, who scored 212 tries, and former Melbourne Storm player Billy Slater.
-In total, Menzies has played 520 first grade, state of origin and test games, scoring 251 tries.
+His total of 180 tries is the fifth highest in Australian first grade rugby league history.
+In total, Menzies played 531 first grade, City Origin, State of Origin, Exiles, Australian tour games, and test matches, scoring 262 tries.

 He is well known for wearing headgear during games, having done so throughout his entire career, as well as his loyalty to the Manly-Warringah Sea Eagles.

 Early life

 Menzies was born in Manly, New South Wales, Australia.

 Menzies is the grandson of Manly-Warringah pioneer Mackie Campbell who had played in the centres in Manly's first ever game in 1947 against Western Suburbs at Manly's long time home ground Brookvale Oval.
 While attending Narrabeen High School, Menzies played for the Australian Schoolboys team in 1992.
 His junior club was Harbord United.
 As a teenager he turned down an offer of $5,000 from Manly's local rivals the North Sydney Bears to later sign with Manly for $9,000 in 1993.